 Certain matters discussed in this report, excluding historical information, as well as some statements by Energy Transfer Equity, L.P. ("Energy Transfer Equity" the "Partnership" or "ETE") in periodic press releases and some oral statements of Energy Transfer Equity officials during presentations about the Partnership, include forward-looking statements.
 These forward-looking statements are identified as any statement that does not relate strictly to historical or current facts.
 Statements using words such as "anticipate," "project," "expect," "plan," "goal," "forecast," "estimate," "intend," "continue," "believe," "may," "will" or similar expressions help identify forward-looking statements.
 Although the Partnership and its general partner believe such forward-looking statements are based on reasonable assumptions and current expectations and projections about future events, no assurance can be given that such assumptions, expectations or projections will prove to be correct.
 Forward-looking statements are subject to a variety of risks, uncertainties and assumptions.
 If one or more of these risks or uncertainties materialize, or if underlying assumptions prove incorrect, the Partnership's actual results may vary materially from those anticipated, estimated or expressed, forecasted, projected or expected in forward-looking statements since many of the factors that determine these results are subject to uncertainties and risks that are difficult to predict and beyond management's control.
 For additional discussion of risks, uncertainties and assumptions, see "Part I - Item 1A.
-Risk Factors" in the Partnership's Quarterly Report on Form 10-Q for the quarter ended March 31, 2017 filed on May 4, 2017.
+Risk Factors" in the Partnership's Report on Form 10-K for the year ended December 31, 2016 filed with the Securities and Exchange Commission on February 24, 2017 and "Part II - Item 1A.
+Risk Factors," in the Partnership's Quarterly Report on Form 10-Q for the quarter ended March 31, 2017 filed on May 4, 2017.